codeinchq/router/README.md

 **Here is how the router works :**
 1. The router receives a PSR7 request (implementing [PSR7 `ServerRequestInterface`](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface), often the request is built form the current web browser request using `ServerRequest::fromGlobals()`)
 2. The router searches for a compatible handler (implementing [PSR15 `RequestHandlerInterface`](https://www.php-fig.org/psr/psr-15/#21-psrhttpserverrequesthandlerinterface)) to process the request, in order to do so the path of the request's URI is compared with the known routes using `fnmatch()`;
-3. The router calls the handler linked to the route with the [PSR7 `Request`](https://www.php-fig.org/psr/psr-7/#32-psrhttpmessagerequestinterface) object as parameter;
+4. The router instantiate (if required) the PSR15 handler.
-4. The router processes and returns the [PSR7 `Response`](https://www.php-fig.org/psr/psr-7/#33-psrhttpmessageresponseinterface) recevied from the handler;
+5. The router passes the PSR15 handler and the PSR7 request to a middleware in charge of processing the request and building the PSR7 response.
-5. The response is sent to the web browser using a response sender (implementing `ResponseSenderInterface`).
+6. The router passes the PSR7 response to a PSR7 response sender in charge of streaming the response to the web browser.

 ## Usage